 When is the best time to go

-Most of the time in the year, Gili Islands have a good weather with a mix of dry and hot in the day and slightly cool in the night.
+Most of the time in the year these islands near tp Lombok have a good weather with a mix of dry and hot in the day and slightly cool in the night.
 Go during the dry season so that you can have your tropical islands experience.
-The best time to go Gili Islands would be September to November, for the best weather yet not too packed with tourists.
+The best time to go to Gili Islands would be September to November, for the best weather yet not too packed with tourists.

 You may want to avoid the rainy season from November to April, but it does not really rain that much and the peak tourist seasons are July-August and December-January.